wwells/data-transfer/README.md

 # data-transfer

-notebook templates for moving data
+Notebook templates for managing reproduceable pipelines for data transfer.